cal-adapt/climakitae/docs/README.md

 ``Makefile error make (e=2): The system cannot find the file specified``<br><br>
 We were able to do the following to solve the issue (based off [this](https://stackoverflow.com/questions/33674973/makefile-error-make-e-2-the-system-cannot-find-the-file-specified) stack overflow question):<br>
 Add the ``<git-installation-directory>/usr/bin`` directory to your PATH variable too.
 This basically adds the rest of the linux-like commands that come with the "GIT bash" to your environment.
 After applying this, the Makefile should run normally again

+## If you are interested in other free SVG vectors
+Click [here](https://www.svgrepo.com/) for other vectors to include.
+Vectors should be kept in the `_static/` folder.